 Exploring Rome’s Christian legacy should not be restricted to visiting its basilicas.
 There are, in fact, artistic treasures found in churches often referred to as minor, although in reference to their size.
-This is precisely the case of the Church of Santa Maria del Popolo in Piazza del Popolo, home to two spectacular Caravaggio canvases.
-The Conversion of St. Peter and the Crucifixion reinvented religious painting with their innovative dramatic use of light and the anti-heroic style of perceptively depicting their subjects’ physical and emotional state.
+This is precisely the case of the Church of Santa Maria del Popolo in Piazza del Popolo, home to the "Conversion of St. Paul" and the "Crucifixion of St. Peter", two spectacular paintings by Caravaggio, and the altarpiece depicting the Assumption of the Virgin by Annibale Carracci.

 Just a few hundred metres away is the Church of Trinità dei Monti with its twin bell towers, creating an image of rare beauty together with the Spanish Steps (Scalinata di Trinità dei Monti) and Piazza di Spagna below.
 Continuing towards the Quirinale, we come across the Church of San Carlo alle Quattro Fontane (or San Carlino), where Baroque Architect Francesco Borromini’s genius is fully expressed in the undulating façade and elliptic dome.

 Two other precious examples of Borromini's inspired genius can be found in the historic centre: the Church of Sant'Ivo alla Sapienza - with the majestic multifoiled dome, the bold spiral cuspidated lantern and its symbols - and Sant'Agnese in Agone in Piazza Navona, with the incomparable elegance of gold and marble.